Aleixis/Unideals2/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.9.

 ## How to setup UniDeals website

-0. Before installing the project, make sure you have installed Angular CLI and Node.js.
-Then, execute the following command to install project dependencies:`$ npm install`, if error happens, use " npm install --force"
+Before installing the project, please ensure you have the following software installed:

+Node.js (>=12.x)

+Angular CLI

+### Installing Node.js and Angular CLI
+1. Install Node.js:

+For macOS users, you can use Homebrew to install Node.js:`brew install node`

+2. Install Angular CLI globally:`npm install -g @angular/cli`

+### Installing project dependencies

+1. Navigate to the project directory in your terminal or command prompt.

+2. Execute the following command to install project dependencies:`npm install`

+   If an error occurs during installation, you can try using the --force flag:`npm install --force`

+3. Install additional dependencies: `npm install cors`

 The dependencies for this project are as follows: